-The Company is or may become involved in legal proceedings, as well as in investigations (see also note 11) and disputes regarding tax.
+The Company is or may become involved in legal proceedings, as well as in investigations (see also note 11) and disputes with respect to (f.e.) tax and product liability.
 When no estimate can be made of the financial consequences, if any, or if the risk of a future cash outflow is less than probable, no provisions have been recognised in the balance sheet.
-Management believes that no pending litigation to which the Company is a party will have a material adverse effect on the financial position or the results from operations.
+Management believes, based on legal advice, that no pending litigation to which the Company is a party will have a material adverse effect on the financial position or the results from operations.